crosleyzack/dotfiles/README.md

 2. Install programs & libraries from `debian`:
     1. Run `essential_programs.sh` first.
     2. Run `basic_libraries.sh` second.
+    3. Run `tools.generic_installers.sh` third.
 3. If on `gnome`, setup sudo-i3 environment:
     1. Run `workspace_keybindings.sh` from `gnome`.
 4. Setup desired program settings:
-    1. Run `sym_links.sh` to use config files in dotfiles repo.
+    1. Run `tools/sym_links.sh` to use config files in dotfiles repo.
     2. Copy `git/.gitconfig` to `$HOME/.gitconfig` (Not done in a script, as name and email may require updating).
 5. To setup default launch programs in Ubuntu:
     1. In `Startup Applications`, add `startup/startup_program.sh`